aybora/wbdetr/README.md

 The regression loss of the bounding box consists of two parts: L1 loss and IoU loss as follows.

 <img width="598" alt="Screen Shot 2022-07-02 at 15 49 12" src="https://user-images.githubusercontent.com/43934455/177001452-f19c1be1-a530-4a74-9ffe-232852e73dba.png" align="left" style="width:300px;"/> where γ and η are the balanced-weights of $L_{1}$ and $L_{iou}$. ˆb and b represent the regressed and ground-truth bounding box, respectively.

 <br clear="left"/>

 ## 2.2.
 Our interpretation

-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
+In our interpretation, mainly original [DETR](https://github.com/facebookresearch/detr) code is used for transformer decoder model initialization and forward, model parallelizing, training, evaluation, data read, data augmentation etc. All of our changes are applied to the backbone part of the code.
+For token transformer and token performer parts are taken from [T2T-ViT code](https://github.com/yitu-opensource/T2T-ViT) and our image to token and LIE-T2T implementations are inspired from the same code.
+In Section 3.2 of the paper, positional encoding process is introduced as a 1D process, in contrast to the 2D positional embedding in DETR.
+For that, Positional encoding code of DETR paper is adapted to 1D by us.

+In the paper, none of the kernel sizes, padding or stride of any Unfold layer is explained.
+Kernel sizes are assumed by 3 and padding is assumed as 1 since they are the most common options in a backbone.
+However, larger kernel sizes may affect the model like a deeper network and it may create a performance difference with better/worse results.
+Stride is selected as 2 for first M layers and 1 for the rest, and M is selected as 5 in order to match 32 step size.
+Lower step size causes exponential GPU usage for our case, which causes CUDA out of memory error.
+Higher step size causes exponentially worse detection performence.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

-@TODO: Describe the setup of the original paper and whether you changed any settings.
-The main settings and training strategy of our WB- DETR are mainly followed by DETR for better comparisons.
+The paper introduces their experimental setup as follows: The main settings and training strategy of WB-DETR are mainly followed by DETR for better comparisons.
 All transformer weights are initialized with Xavier Init, and our model has no pre-train process on any external dataset.
 By default, models are trained for 500 epochs with a learning rate drop 10× at the 400 epoch.
 We optimize WB-DETR via an Adam optimizer with a base learning rate of 1e−4 and a weight decay of 0.001.
 We use a batch size of 32 and train the network on 16 V100 GPUs with 4 images per-GPU.
-We use some standard data augmentations, such as random resizing, color jittering, random flip- ping and so on to overcome the overfitting.
+We use some standard data augmentations, such as random resizing, color jittering, random flipping and so on to overcome the overfitting.
 The transformer is trained with a default dropout of 0.1.
-We fix the number of decoding layers at 6 and report performance with the dif- ferent layer number N and K of encoder: When N and K is n and k, the corresponding model is named as $WB-DETR_{nk}$ .
+We fix the number of decoding layers at 6 and report performance with the different layer number N and K of encoder: When N and K is n and k, the corresponding model is named as $WB-DETR_{nk}$.

+We have tried to follow the same experimental setup as explained in the paper, except the batch size.
+Since we have used a TUBITAK TRUBA instance for intensive training, we have used 8 NVIDIA A100 GPUs with 12 images per-GPU.
+The batch size explained in the paper's setup section is not clear, as they  firstly say that their batch size is 32, then 4 images for each of 16 GPUs (64).
+In any way, we were able to use higher batch size (96), in order to have faster convergence in a limited time.

 ## 3.2.
 Running the code